-Larger electric vehicles a focal point for Audi’ sections updated.

-#### Captured August 4, 2021

 Larger electric vehicles a focal point for Audi

 “Audi will tend to concentrate on larger vehicles,” Duesmann told WirtschaftsWoche in January 2021.
 By 2025, the company plans to introduce around 20 all-electric models, Hildegard Wortmann, BoM – Marketing & Sales, Audi, told Franziska Hartung in an interview on March 18, 2021.
-However, most Audi EVs in the pipeline are premium and/or upper-class models, be it the Audi Q4 e-tron (incl.
-Sportback), e-tron GT, the Audi Q5 e-tron, the Audi Q6 e-tron, and the Audi Landjet.
+However, most Audi EVs in the pipeline are premium and upper-class models, be it the Audi Q5 e-tron, the Audi A6 e-tron (Audi E6), Audi Q6 e-tron, and the Audi Landjet.